aman-raj-srivastva/project-nexus/README.md

-For Project 2 : Simple Restaurant Website Login and Signup Authentication
+For Project 2 of PHASE-1: Simple Restaurant Website Login and Signup Authentication

 I used Firebase as a Backend for the authentication of this project.